chizzletaz/MilestoneProject4/TEST.md

 See [below](#testing_responsiveness) for responsive testing.
 **Register functionality**
 Expected:
-The user can register to the website by filling in the sign up form correctly.
+A user can register to the website by filling in the sign up form correctly.

 Testing:
 1. Go to the signup page by clicking 'my account' and then on 'signup' in the navbar.